bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/university.md

 So I start creeping around the filesystem like a raccoon on a 3 AM 7-Eleven snack run, nosing in everything, praying for leftover pizza crusts (aka plaintext creds).
 And what do I stumble on?
 A folder literally named `C:\Web\DB Backup`.
 Yeah... they really put “Backup” in the name and thought I wouldn’t look.

 Inside, I find a PowerShell script called `db-backup-automator.ps1`.
-And let me tell you — the vibes are immaculate.
+And let me tell you, the vibes are immaculate.
 That filename alone is giving “I hardcoded something spicy in here but gaslit myself into thinking no one would ever find it.”
 Naturally, I’m opening that thing faster than I open DoorDash when I’m in my snack phase.

 ```powershell
 PS C:\Web\DB Backups> cat db-backup-automator.ps1